Soldiers, Sailors, Airmen and Families Association v Allgemeines Krankenhaus Viersen GmbH: Commentary

-There has not yet been any published commentary on the decision of the Supreme Court.

-The decision in the Court of Appeal was reviewed in the Law Quarterly Review,Colin Riegels, 'Choice of law in relation to contribution claims', 138 (2022) LQR 26-31 commenting that "[f]rom the point of view of the conflict of laws, the result could fairly be characterised as disappointing", and noting the disparity that this creates between choice of law rules for contribution claims against a third party on the hand (which will always be determined by English law), and contributory negligence claims against the plaintiff on the other (which will be determined by the governing law of the tort or contract).
+The decision in the Court of Appeal was reviewed by Colin Riegels in the Law Quarterly Review, commenting that "[f]rom the point of view of the conflict of laws, the result could fairly be characterised as disappointing", and noting the disparity that this creates between choice of law rules for contribution claims against a third party on the hand (which will always be determined by English law), and contributory negligence claims against the plaintiff on the other (which will be determined by the governing law of the tort or contract).
 It also expressed concern that the decision in Roberts would still be regarded as good law under the subsequent Rome II Regulation rules because of the effect of article 16.

 Also in relation to the Court of Appeal, a blog post by Professor Andrew Tettenborn referred to the ruling in critical terms, stating: "The decision will hardly do much for comity; nor does the result make much sense as part of a sensible scheme of private international law, since where it applies it is an open invitation to come and do some socially-distanced forum-shopping in England."
 However he added that the decision was of limited importance, as it related to the Private International Law (Miscellaneous Provisions) Act 1995 and expressed the view that the Rome II Regulation (which would now apply) would probably produce a different outcome.
 Another article noted "[t]his is an important decision with significant practical effect for clinical negligence litigation involving contribution claims in an international context", but cautioned "this case was not governed by the Rome II Regulation".

+The Supreme Court decision received more positive attention from academics.
+Riegels, writing in the Law Quarterly Review, said that it "underscores the principle that there needs to be some clear positive impetus in order to construe a statute as having overriding effect".
+Harry Sanderson commented in the Lloyd's Maritime and Commercial Law Quarterly that the decision's respect for foreign law "must be viewed within the tortured history of comity within English private international law, in matters reaching beyond the ambit of contribution claims".